Skip to main content

 Highlight Text

-NOTE: It is recommended to memoize the JSX.Element first before passing it to text property for performance optimizations.
+NOTE: It is recommended to memoize the ReactNode before passing it to the text property to improve performance.

 import React, { useMemo, useState } from "react";